-10. The Facility's landfills are subject to federal Municipal Solid Waste (MSW) regulations promulgated under the Resource Conservation and Recovery Act (RCRA) (42 U.S.C. § 6901 et seq.).
+9. The Facility's landfills are subject to federal Municipal Solid Waste (MSW) regulations promulgated under the Resource Consideration Recovery Act (RCRA) (42 U.S.C. § 6901 et seq.).
 Typically referred to as "Subtitle D," these regulations are now codified as 40 C.F.R. part 258 and implemented in part through the provisions California Code of Regulations, Title 27 (Title 27) and in accordance with State Water Resources Control Board (State Water Board) Resolution 93-62.

-- 11. On 6 June 2003, the Central Valley Water Board adopted R5-2003-0094, classifying the Facility's WMUs as a Class III unit for the discharge of municipal solid waste.
-This Order continues such classifications, which are set forth above in Table 1. - 12.
-The Joint Technical Document (JTD) for the Facility was revised in April 2020.
+- 10. On 5 October 2018, the Central Valley Water Board adopted R5-2014-0084-01, classifying the Facility's WMU as a Class III unit for the discharge of municipal solid waste.
+This Order continues such classifications, which are set forth above in Table 1. - 11.
+On 1 October 2022, the Discharger submitted an updated Report of Waste Discharge (ROWD) as part of its Joint Technical Document (JTD) for the Facility.
 Information in the JTD was used in the development of this Order.
-This Order updates the waste discharge requirements for the Facility's WMU or landfills, as part of an administrative policy of periodic review and to incorporate the use of monitored natural attenuation (MNA) as the approved corrective action program (CAP). - 13.
-The WMU in Table 1 is categorized as Existing Units under Title 27 (see Title 27, § 20164), and may continue to accept waste within their respective "existing footprints," depicted in Attachment B, provided: (a) waste receipts are sufficient to comply with financial assurances requirements (Title 27, § 21110); and (b) early closure is not required due to environmental impacts and/or other regulatory concerns.
+The Discharger's JTD (ROWD) makes no significant proposals. - 12.
+On 10 October 2022, the JTD (ROWD) was deemed complete. - 13.
+The landfill in Table 2 is categorized as an Existing Unit under Title 27 (see Title 27, § 20164), and accepted waste within the "existing footprint," depicted in Attachment B, provided: (a) waste receipts are sufficient to comply with financial assurances requirements (Title 27, § 21110); and (b) early closure is not required due to environmental impacts and/or other regulatory concerns.
 The "existing footprint" is as the area of the landfill covered by waste as of the date that the landfill became subject to federal "Subtitle D" regulations.
 (See Title 27, § 20164.)